ray-project/ray/doc/source/placement-group.rst

   gpu_bundle = {"GPU": 2}
   extra_resource_bundle = {"extra_resource": 2}

-  # Reserve 2 of GPU bundles with strict pack strategy.
+  # Reserve bundles with strict pack strategy.
-  # It means Ray will reserve 2 GPU resources on the same node (strict pack) within a Ray cluster.
+  # It means Ray will reserve 2 "GPU" and 2 "extra_resource" on the same node (strict pack) within a Ray cluster.
   # Using this placement group for scheduling actors or tasks will guarantee that they will
   # collocate in the same node.
   pg = placement_group([gpu_bundle, extra_resource_bundle], strategy="STRICT_PACK")